-In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan.
+In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan (usually referred to as a 'neighbourhood plan').

-This Neighbourhood Plan, once made, will form part of the statutory development plan for Northumberland and will be used to help the County Council decide whether to approve or refuse planning applications in Hexham Parish (the Neighbourhood Area).
+This Neighbourhood Plan will form part of the statutory development plan for Northumberland and will be used to help the County Council decide whether to approve or refuse planning applications in Hexham Parish (the Neighbourhood Area).
 The Neighbourhood Plan must have regard to national planning policy (contained in the National Planning Policy Framework).
 It should also be in general conformity with strategic policy in the Tynedale District Local Development Framework Core Strategy 2007 (Tynedale Core Strategy), the Tynedale District Local Plan 2000 (Tynedale Local Plan).
 The Neighbourhood Plan has also taken into account relevant information relating to the emerging Northumberland Local Plan.